Page created on November 2, 2018. Last updated on October 18, 2021 at 07:32

 The coronary circulation depends on the difference between the aortic diastolic pressure and the pressure inside the coronary sinus.
 This difference is called the perfusion pressure.
 When the perfusion pressure increases will the oxygen supply increase as well.

 Coronary reserve is the maximum amount of blood flow that can be achieved minus the blood flow in rest.
+In healthy persons the coronary reserve is large enough to provide the myocardium with sufficient perfusion in times of increased oxygen demand.

 The smooth muscle in the coronary wall can also spasm, decreasing coronary perfusion.
 This is characteristic in Prinzmetal’s angina.